LogtalkDotOrg/logtalk3/examples/NOTES.md

 - `carengines`
 	example of extending categories using car engines

+- `cascade`
+	example of using expected terms to call a conjunction of goals where any of them may cause an error condition without using the traditional catch/throw mechanism

 - `cc`
 	example of using conditional compilation directives to write code portable across several backend Prolog compilers